 - A cheque must have the name of the recipient (Payee) of the cheque.

 1. Bearer cheques

-It is also known as open cheque or uncrossed cheque.
+It is also known as an open cheque or an uncrossed cheque.
 This cheque can be transferred by mere delivery and needs no endorsement.

 The cheque is negotiable from the date of issue up to three months.
 It turns stale after the completion of three months and needs to be revalidated before presenting to the bank.

 However, these types of cheques are very risky and once misplaced can lead to the loss of the amount stated in the cheque.

 It comes under bearer cheque where instead of writing the name, the account holder writes “self” to receive money physically from the branch where he holds the account.

 3. Account Payee Cheques

 A bearer cheque becomes an account payee cheque by writing “Account Payee” or crossing it twice with two parallel lines on the left-hand side top corner.